ngntrgduc/Batch-page-loader/README.md

 Gmail | https://mail.google.com/mail/u/0/#inbox
 ```

-You can also add delay (default: 1 second, ranged from 0 to 2) when opening tabs if the number of tabs in the group exceeds the limit (default: 4 tabs, ranged from 0 to 99).
+**Firefox only**: You can also add delay (default: 1 second, ranged from 0 to 2) when opening tabs if the number of tabs in the group exceeds the limit (default: 4 tabs, ranged from 0 to 99).

 ## Todo
 - [x] Find a new icon with more size